likeadragonmaid/Nix-Annoyances/README.md

 $ `balooctl disable`

+### Dolphin giving pain with MTP i.e. Giving error when trying to access files on MTP device (workaround, it will still give pain!)

+Unplug device, close all all tabs of dolphin and then dolphin itself then run the following command

+$ `sudo udevadm trigger --action=change`

+Launch dolphin again.

 ### Fix KDE Application Launcher not responding to Super/ Meta Key

 Right Click on Application Launcher Icon > Configure Application Launcher > Keyboard Shortcuts > Set shortcut as `ALT + F1` > Apply